numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 .. _NEP43:

 ==============================================================================
-NEP 43 — Enhancing the extensibility of ufuncs
+NEP 43 — Enhancing the extensibility of UFuncs
 ==============================================================================

 :title: Enhancing the Extensibility of UFuncs